 Code of Conduct

-The Chilterns MS Centre believes that all individuals involved with or working on behalf of people affected by MS should respect one another and work constructively to achieve our common goals.
-We therefore expect Members, Carers, Trustees, Staff, Volunteers and Visitors and everyone connected with or acting on behalf of the Chilterns MS Centre to take personal responsibility for the following when visiting the Centre or when representing the charity.
+We therefore expect Members, Carers, Trustees, Staff, Volunteers and Visitors and everyone connected with, or acting on behalf of, the Chilterns MS Centre to take personal responsibility for the following when visiting the Centre or representing the Charity:

 - Recognising that the Chilterns MS Centre is a democratic organisation and abiding by decisions made by its elected committees and working constructively with others to resolve any conflicts which may arise.

-- Being committed and reliable in our roles within the Centre and not using our position to pursue personal issues or policies which might conflict with those of the Centre.
+- Being committed and reliable in our roles within the Centre, and not using our position to pursue personal issues or policies which might conflict with those of the charity

-- Showing respect at all times for people and property and not engaging in any form of verbal or physical abuse, understanding that no form of harassment will be tolerated.
+- Showing respect at all times for people and property, and not engaging in any form of written, verbal or physical abuse, understanding that any form of harassment will not be tolerated

 You can download our Code of Conduct.